Avalanches in self-organized critical neural networks: A minimal model for the neural SOC universality class: Results

 In both examples above, the evolution of the ratio of activating links $p$ (which tends towards 1) shows, that the rewiring algorithm in general favors the insertion of activating links and vice versa the deletion of inhibitory couplings.
-This appears indeed very plausible if we remind ourselves that the rewiring mechanism optimizes the inputs of a node towards high correlation on average.
+Indeed, this appears quite plausible when we remind ourselves that the rewiring mechanism optimizes the inputs of a node towards high correlation on average.
 Also, nodes will only switch to active state $\sigma_i=1$ if they get an overall positive input.
 As we had replaced spins by Boolean state nodes, this can only happen via activating links -- and that is why correlations mainly originate from positive couplings in our model.
-As a result, we observe the connectivity evolving towards one in-link per node, with the ratio of positive links also trending towards one.
+As a result, we observe the connectivity evolving towards one in-link per node, with the ratio of positive links also approaching one.

-For a richer pattern complexity, we might later want to introduce a second mechanism which balances out positive and negative links better, and with a first approach we can already test how the rewiring strategy would fit to that situation: if, after each rewiring step, we change the sign of single random links as necessary to obtain a ratio of e.g.\ 80\% activating links (i.e.\ $p=0.8$), keeping the large majority of present links unchanged, the branching parameter will again stabilize close to the critical transition, while the connectivity is maintained at a higher value.
+For a richer pattern complexity, we might later want to introduce a second mechanism which balances out positive and negative links, and with a first approach we can already test how the rewiring strategy would fit to that situation: if, after each rewiring step, we change the sign of single random links as necessary to obtain a ratio of e.g.\ 80\% activating links (i.e.\ $p=0.8$), keeping the large majority of present links unchanged, the branching parameter will again stabilize close to the critical transition, while the connectivity is maintained at a higher value.
 Figure~\ref{fig:01-evolution-reshuffled} shows that the self-organization behavior is again independent from the initial conditions.
-This result does not depend on the exact choice of the activating links ratio $p$; similar plots can easily be obtained for a large range starting at $p = 0.5$, where the connectivity will subsequently evolve towards a value slightly below $K=2$, which is the value we would expect as the critical connectivity for a randomly wired network with balanced link ratio according to the calculations made for the basic network model \cite{Rybarsch:2010}.
+This result does not depend on the exact choice of the activating links ratio $p$; similar plots can easily be obtained for a large range starting at $p = 0.5$, where the connectivity will subsequently evolve towards a value slightly below $K=2$, which is the critical connectivity for a randomly wired network with balanced link ratio according to the calculations made for the basic network model \cite{Rybarsch:2010}.